bob-laz/mazeSolver/README.md

 Get maven here: https://maven.apache.org/download.cgi.
 Also, if you are running on windows the JAVA_HOME environment variable must be set.
 Read about how to do this here. https://maven.apache.org/install.html.

+** For best experience access localhost:8080 from Chrome.
+New line characters in mazes loaded from files do not display correctly in the text area on Safari or Firefox **

 If the drawing on the solution page does not display see the known issues at the end.

 Description